Gokul-Nath-27/revenue-parity-saas/README.md

 ## 📞 Support

-For support, email support@example.com or join our [Discord community](https://discord.gg/example).
+For support, email gokulnath0827@gmail.com

 ---

-Built with ❤️ by [Your Organization]
+Built with ❤️ by Gokul Nath